yohanis-ke/mystery/README.md

 1. Next, read through the story up to that point, and decide what choice you want to make.
 1. Record your choice in the `CHOICES.txt` file.
 Simply record the option you chose at whatever part of the story you're at.
 Make a **git commit** representing the choice.
 1. The choice you chose will have a link.
 Click on it, and read the next part of the story.
 1. Once you're satisfied with the choice or choices you've made, merge your branch back into *master*.
 You may choose to do this after one choice, or after several.
-This is for you to decide, but remember, you're **not allowed to simply delete choices from `CHOICES.txt`**.
-So if you go several choices in, and then decide you want to go back, you'll have to go back to where you branched off of, so merging frequently is probably not a bad idea.
 1. Make a new branch, and go back to **Step 2** until you reach an ending you like.

 One more thing.
 If at any point, you feel like you explored all the choices you could, and it's impossible to proceed, click on [this link](story/6a.md) to get a hint.
 Try to hold off for as long as possible or you'll spoil the story!